honeybadger-io/honeybadger-js/packages/js/README.md

 ---
 <p><a href="https://www.browserstack.com/"><img src="./browserstack-logo.png" width="150"></a><br>
  <small>We use <a href="https://www.browserstack.com/">BrowserStack</a> to run our automated integration tests on multiple platforms in CI.</small></p>

+## License

+This package is MIT licensed.
+See the [MIT-LICENSE](./MIT-LICENSE) file in this folder for details.